Top 5 credit card myths (and what to believe instead)

 A little expert advice:

-There are a few advantages of using a credit card to pay for your everyday purchases:
+There are a advantages of using a credit card to pay for your everyday purchases:

-• Accumulate rewards on your purchases to redeem for cash, merchandise, travel or other fun ways to “treat yo self”
+- You can accumulate rewards on your purchases to redeem for cash, merchandise, travel or other fun activities

-• Included fraud protection means that you’re not held responsible if someone steals and uses your card
+- Credit cards include fraud protection, which means you’re not held responsible if someone steals and uses your card *

 A little expert advice:

-FACT: It’s ok to have more than one card, our experts say—it’s the balance to limit ratio that can affect your score.
+FACT: It’s OK to have more than one card, our experts say—it’s the balance to limit ratio, payment history and amount owed that can affect your score.

 A little expert advice:

-While the number of credit cards you have doesn’t specifically impact your credit score, making payments on time definitely will, as well as the number of inquiries to obtain additional cards in a short time frame.
-Having a ton of cards can be overwhelming, so many people find it easier to manage and organize payments for fewer cards.
+While the number of credit cards you have doesn’t specifically impact your credit score, making payments on time definitely will, as well as the number of inquiries (or applications) to obtain additional cards in a short time frame.
+With fewer cards, you may find it easier to manage and organize payments as well as maximize your rewards.

-Make sure you keep track of your spending and payments so your debt doesn’t get out of control.
-Using a budgeting app, or your online banking, can help you manage your transactions and see what you’re spending in seconds.
+Make sure you keep track of your spending so that your payments feel manageable.
+Using a budgeting app, or your online banking, can help you manage your transactions and see exactly what you’re spending your money on.

-MYTH #4: Opening a credit card will hurt my credit score
+MYTH #4: Opening a credit card will hurt your credit score

-FACT: Opening a credit card will start your credit file and get you set up for credit needs in future.
-The key is not to apply for every credit card offer—those inquiries stay on your credit file and affect your score.
+FACT: Opening a credit card will start your credit file and get you set up for actions—like getting a loan or securing a mortgage— that require credit in future.
+The key is not to apply for every credit card offer you receive.
+These inquiries stay on your credit file and affect your score.

 A little expert advice:

-But don’t worry—a single credit card application doesn’t have a major impact on your credit card score.
-You may notice a small dip at the beginning but your score will get back up again if you make payments on time.
+Don’t stress—a single credit card application doesn’t have a major impact on your credit card score.
+You may notice a small dip at the beginning of the application, but your score will go back up again if you make payments on time.

 If you’re new to credit, it’s a good idea to start your file by opening a credit card.
-If you’ve been struggling to get approval, submitting several applications in a short time can hurt your score.
+If you’ve been struggling to get approval, submitting several applications in a short time isn’t what we recommend and could negatively impact your score.
 Instead, try starting with a secured credit card to build your credit rating.

 MYTH #5: Don’t accept a credit limit increase